Threat model analysis

 - Mithril: Stake-based Threshold Multisignatures

-- there's even a Threat model manifesto 😮 !
+- There is even a threat model manifesto 😮 !